- Current students

 How PASS works?

-The PASS programme is facilitated by trained PASS Leaders, who are senior students, who have successfully passed the course and are knowledgeable in the course content.
+The PASS programme is facilitated by a trained PASS Leaders, who is a senior student, who has successfully passed the course and are knowledgeable in the course content.

 There are two ways in which PASS is delivered:

 - Weekly study sessions facilitated by a PASS Leader

 - In-class support where a PASS Leader will support a lecturer during scheduled class times